About Me

 Some Words

 However, I'd like to think I am more than my Google Scholar page.
 I’ve been really lucky to have the opportunities I’ve had, thanks in large part to my family.
 My parents and my sister have always encouraged my curiosity and supported me — both emotionally and financially — and I’m incredibly grateful for the way they’ve fostered my interests and given me the freedom to pursue what I love.
 Outside of physics, I’ve always loved playing cricket, attempting to get better at chess, solving various Rubik’s cubes, swimming at the beach, and writing.
-Lately, though, those hobbies have taken a bit of a back seat as I’ve become more caught up in physics.
-These days, I find myself talking more about things like fusion energy or the crisis in cosmology.
+Physics has admittedly developed a habit of finding its way into the last of these: I have written about topics ranging from fusion energy to the the crisis in cosmology.

 I know I’ve been fortunate.
 I’ve had chances that many people, despite working just as hard, haven’t been given.
 A world full of poverty, inequality, war, and discrimination has stripped away freedoms and opportunities from others, priviledges that I’ve been lucky to enjoy.
 Hence, I believe it’s my responsibility to make the most of what I’ve been given.
 Sometimes I think of how John Keats wrote that philosophy — and, by extension, science — can “unweave a rainbow,” taking some of the magic and mystery out of the world.
 But it follows that science removes mystery only to reveal deeper and more beautiful truths.
 For me, science is about using that knowledge to better understand both nature and society, and to help improve life for as many people as possible.